Vehicle Examination: Paint, Glass, Tyre, Headlight Filament

 Last updated:

-The forensic vehicle examination has become a mature and well-standardised discipline over the past three decades, driven primarily by two infrastructure investments: the RCMP's Paint Data Query (PDQ) database, which holds over 75,000 automotive paint formulations from major OEMs since 1976, and the ASTM E2927 standard for glass comparison using laser-ablation inductively coupled plasma mass spectrometry (LA-ICP-MS).
-Together, these make it possible for a laboratory in Toronto or Chennai or London to receive a microscopic paint smear from a pedestrian's clothing and, within hours, narrow the vehicle make and model to a short list.
+Forensic vehicle examination has been standardised over the past three decades through two key infrastructure developments: the RCMP's Paint Data Query (PDQ) database, holding over 23,000 known automotive paint systems (representing over 84,000 individual paint layers) from major OEMs since the 1970s, and the ASTM E2927 standard for glass comparison using laser-ablation inductively coupled plasma mass spectrometry (LA-ICP-MS).
+Together, these allow a laboratory in Toronto, Chennai, or London to receive a microscopic paint smear from a pedestrian's clothing and, within hours, narrow the vehicle make and model to a short list.

 When two vehicles collide, or a vehicle strikes a pedestrian, paint transfers from the contact surfaces.
 The transfer is usually bidirectional: the struck surface receives paint from the striking vehicle, and the striking vehicle retains paint from the struck surface.
 Forensic examination exploits both directions.